Kukishin-ryū: Hanbōjutsu (半棒術)

 The hanbō of Kukishin-ryū is used to parry, strike, crush and stab.
 It integrates with taijutsu as well.
 The hanbō is most directly related to the spear and staff, however these influences are superficial.
 It is safe to say that although the spear was in fact the origin of the hanbō itself, it truly plied its techniques from the sword.

 Ukon Kuriyama is thought to have created and introduced the hanbō techniques to Kukishin-ryū during the Azuchi-Momoyama period.
 Legend has it that he was well known for his skill with the short spear.
 Kuriyama participated in the Battle of Nagashino on May 4, 1575, on the side of Nobunaga Oda.
 While fighting against general Katsuhisa Tangonokami Suzuki, Kuriyama's spear was cut in half.
 Kuriyama kept on fighting with the cleft spear and eventually defeated Suzuki.
 Then it is said that he continued into battle, overwhelming the enemies' swords and thoroughly beating them down.
 From this legend, it is believed that the hanbō was officially included in Kukishin-ryū during the early Edō era.

 Sōjutsu (槍術)

 The Kukishin Ryū spear has a total length of 270 cm.
 The 36 cm to 45 cm spearhead is connected to the shaft with wire, and it has three edges or "blades."
 It is used to parry, slash, stab, strike and to unbalance opponents.

-The spear techniques in Kukishin-ryū integrate a myriad of complex variations and nuances and this is perhaps the most difficult weapon in the curricula to learn.
-It has a number of targets which can be reached from both long and short distances and at each distance, a slight divergence in the way the weapon is used is needed in order to make it effective.
-This makes it one of the most complicated and complex weapons, depending entirely on distance and timing for the wielder to use it correctly.
+The spear techniques in Kukishin-ryū integrate a myriad of complex variations and nuances.
+It is considered the most difficult and complicated weapon in the curricula to learn.
+It has a number of targets which can be reached from both long and short distances and at each distance, meaning a slight divergence in the way the weapon is used is needed in order to make it effective.
+Its correct use depends entirely on distance and timing for the wielder.